voxie/training-modules/Module-12.md

 # Module 12: Docker Compose

 ## Introduction
 Docker Compse allows us to easily run multiple containers alongside each other, and well mirror our production environments.
 It aims to simplify this process by using a `docker-compose.yml` file to define the services.
-After this module, you should be comfortable with most tasks required to interact and manage a local container environment.
+After this module, you should be comfortable with basic tasks required to interact and manage a local container environment.

 For this module, *create a new Git repo* for your Docker Compose work in Module 12.